IBM-Cloud/techxchange-labs/docs/agentic-1813/04-deploying-sample-agentic-ai-application.md

 This structure ensures the configuration is modular, organized, and aligned with Terraform best practices, making it easier to manage the deployment lifecycle of the **Loan Risk AI Agents sample application**.

-To begin, make sure your workspace includes the `terraform-simple-template` directory with the required Terraform configuration files.
-This workspace should contain the following files: `.gitignore`, `main.tf`, `variables.tf`, `terraform.tfvars`, `outputs.tf`, `providers.tf`, and `version.tf`.
+To begin, navigate to the `terraform-simple-template` directory in your workspace, which contains the required Terraform configuration files: `.gitignore`, `main.tf`, `variables.tf`, `terraform.tfvars`, `outputs.tf`, and `providers.tf`.

 If any of these files are missing, you can create them manually: `right-click` in the folder view, and select `New File`.
 Enter the file name (e.g., `terraform.tfvars`) and press Enter to create it.

+> Note: You'll need to create a `version.tf` file as it's not included in the template.

 ## Step 2: Set up IBM Cloud provider